HarshitKumarSahu/OCTANET_JULY_Task-1/README.md

 Deployment: Deploy your project on GitHub.
 Submission: We will share a Google Form soon to collect your GitHub repository link.
 Verification: We will review and verify your submitted projects.

+In this project, I developed a dynamic and engaging landing page using a combination of HTML, CSS, and JavaScript, with the integration of Locomotive.js and GSAP.
+Locomotive.js was utilized to ensure smooth scrolling, while GSAP was employed to create seamless animations.
+This task provided an excellent opportunity to deepen my web development skills and enhance my ability to create interactive web experiences.